AztecProtocol/aztec-v1/packages/weierstrudel/README.md

 ### **Benchmarks**

 Gas estimates can be obtained by running `npm benchmark`.
 For reference, the scalar multiplication precompile costs `40,000` gas per point.
-This is excluding the overheads of making a contract call per point, as well as calling the point addition precompile to combine points into a single sum.
+This is excluding the overheads of having to make a contract call per point when using the precompiles, as well as calling the point addition precompile to combine points into a single sum.

 Number of points | Approximate gas cost (average of 10 runs) | Cost per point
 --- | --- | ---